Saturation diving: Intermediate storage depths

+Decompression to an intermediate storage depth is called intermediate decompression.

 Decompression following a recent excursion

 Neither the excursions nor the decompression procedures currently in use have been found to cause decompression problems in isolation.
 However, there appears to be significantly higher risk when excursions are followed by decompression before non-symptomatic bubbles resulting from excursions have totally resolved.
 Starting decompression while bubbles are present appears to be the significant factor in many cases of otherwise unexpected decompression sickness during routine saturation decompression.
 The Norwegian standards do not allow decompression following directly on an excursion.